Annex-Engineering/Annex-Engineering_User_Mods/Misc/Rebreather/joegenuino-Split Rebreather/README.md

 Parts and assembly is basically the same as the original rebreather, with the exception of a few more screws for the bridges, more magnets for the cartridge and the grill.

-The grills will need to be sliced with 0 top and bottom layers and set the infill to your desired percentage.
+The grills will need to be sliced with 0 top and bottom layers and set the infill to your desired percentage (small enough to retain activated carbon).

 The mounts will require:
 - 4x m5x10 SHCS